Searching for Low-Mass Axions using Resonant Upconversion: Introduction

 The axion is a putative neutral spin-zero boson necessary to solve the strong charge-parity problem in quantum chromodynamics (QCD), which inherently couples weakly to known particles and is predicted to be produced abundantly in the early universe, and is thus a popular candidate for cold dark matter \cite{PQ1977,Wilczek1978,Weinberg1978,wisps,Preskill1983,Sikivie1983,Sikivie1983b}.
 Axions are commonly searched for via the two-photon electromagnetic anomaly (see Fig.~\ref{2photon} for Feynman diagram) determined in QCD via the axion mixing with the neutral pion.
 Historically, searches have targeted two well-known models for axion coupling strength, the (Kim–Shifman–Vainshtein–Zakharov) KSVZ \cite{K79,SVZ80,Kim2010} and (Dine–Fischler–Srednicki–Zhitnitsky) DFSZ \cite{DFS81,Zhitnitsky:1980tq,Dine1983} predictions.
 However, more recently the axion search space has been expanded to include the possibility of axion-like particles being produced in the early universe and the possibility of so-called ``photophilic" and ``photophobic" axions \cite{Svrcek_2006,Arvanitaki10,Higaki_2013,Baumann16,Co2020,Co2020b,Co2021,Oikonomou21,Sikivie2021,Sokolov:2021uv,DILUZIO20201,Rodd2021}.
 This means the axion mass, $m_a$, could be extremely light or extremely heavy, which motivates searching a wide span of axion parameter space.

 In this work we study the case where an ensemble of axions interacts with an ensemble of photons (the input, pump or background photons at frequency $\omega_0$) to perturb or produce a very weak readout photon signal of frequency $\omega_1\sim\omega_0\pm\omega_a$, via the two-photon axion anomaly, where $\omega_a\equiv m_a$.
 Here, we consider only low-mass axions in the quasi-static limit, so that $\omega_a<<\omega_0,\omega_1$, where the interacting fields are essentially classical.
 Such interactions upconvert the low mass axion signal at $\omega_a$ to near the photonic frequencies of $\omega_0$ and $\omega_1$.
 UPLOAD (the UPconversion Low-Noise Oscillator Axion Detection experiment) operates on this principle.
-Furthermore, it has been recently shown that the upconversion technique is additionally sensitive to a newly discovered axion coupling to photons in quantum electromagnetodynamics (QEMD), $g_{aBB}$, which is predicted to exist if high energy magnetic charge exists \cite{SokolovMonopole22,TobarQEMD22}.
-On the other hand, a DC magnetic field haloscope is insensitive to this coupling (as derived in \cite{TobarQEMD22}),
+Furthermore, it has been recently proposed that the upconversion technique is additionally sensitive to a newly theorized axion coupling to photons in quantum electromagnetodynamics (QEMD), $g_{aBB}$, which is predicted to exist if high energy magnetic charge exists \cite{SokolovMonopole22,TobarQEMD22}.
+A DC (direct current) magnetic field haloscope is not sensitive to this coupling (as derived in \cite{TobarQEMD22}),